Yoga Therapy

 Someone might choose Yoga Therapy when they want a more holistic, whole-person approach that addresses not only the body but also stress, mood, sleep, and overall well-being.
 Yoga Therapy may also be supportive once physical therapy has ended, helping you maintain progress, prevent relapse, and reconnect with your body in daily life.

 Most Yoga Therapy sessions are offered online via secure video.
 This allows you to join from anywhere.
-For local clients, limited in-person sessions may be available by arrangement.
+For clients in the Minneapolis-St. Paul are, limited in-person sessions may be available by arrangement.